yotorng/bookish-rhizome/content/The Library/Library Shelf.md

 ⋆⁺₊⋆ ☀︎ ⋆⁺₊⋆↟↟↟𖠿 𖤣𖤥𖡼.𖤣𖥧
 # currently reading...
 - [[permaculture|Permaculture]]: Principles & Pathways Beyond Sustainability by David Holmgren
-- Everything for Everyone: An Oral History of the New York Commune, 2052–2072 by Eman Abdelhadi, M.E.
-O'Brien
 - Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence by Kate Crawford
 - [[Empire of AI Dreams and Nightmares in Sam Altman's OpenAI|Empire of AI: Dreams and Nightmares in Sam Altman's OpenAI]] by Karen Hao